Planting The Seed

 On New Ground

 In an effort to give our customers the best possible experience, we opened our first brick-and-mortar store in 2016.
 Mountain Rose Herbs Mercantile, located in downtown Eugene, Oregon, offers free pick-ups of online orders and also sells a selection of our most popular products in sizes suited for home use.
-In 2017, we also began producing our own extracts, elixirs, and syrups as a part of our asset acquisition of the small local company Terra Firma Botanicals.
+In 2017, we also began producing our own extracts, elixirs, and syrups as a part of an asset acquisition from the small local company Terra Firma Botanicals.
 For the first time, MRH will now produce Terra Firma’s recipes under the Mountain Rose Herbs label using fresh, sustainably harvested ingredients.